Members of the advisory board are:

 Her mother tongue is German.
 She has grown fond of English and Dutch, as well as her husband and children, with whom she lives in the centre of the Swiss capital of Berne.

-Senior manager, Holacracy at Unic
+Senior Consultant, Holacracy at Unic

 Josef works as a consultant for the open source web technology Drupal as well as Scrum and other agile practices at the interface of different interdisciplinary teams.